What happens to your important data when you’re not around?

 As with so many things, it boils down to trust.
 Who do you trust?

-And are you certain that, trusting them today, you will still trust them a year from now?
+And are you certain that you will still trust them a year from now?
 Five years from now?
 Twenty years from now?
 How many friendships, relationships, and even marriages last that long?

 Fortunately, you don’t have to commit to twenty years of trust.
 Set up properly, a timely password change or two can protect you when trust is lost.
 But the fact that trust can be lost must be built into the system.